Who we are and what we do

 We assess the risks of industrial chemicals to human health and the environment by scientifically interpreting information about chemicals provided by industry (or obtained from other sources) in the context of the intended use of the chemical.
-You can read the principles covering how and why we assess risk.
+Read the principles covering how and why we assess risk.

-The Executive Director of AICIS is an independent statutory office-holder appointed by the Governor-General with specific powers and functions under the Industrial Chemicals Act 2019.
-The current Executive Director is Dr Brian Richards, who had also been the Director of the National Industrial Chemicals Notification and Assessment Scheme (NICNAS) since 2012.
-Dr Richards’s current term of appointment expires on 26 September 2022.
+The Executive Director of Australian Industrial Chemicals Introduction Scheme (AICIS) is an independent statutory office-holder appointed by the Governor-General with specific powers and functions under the Industrial Chemicals Act 2019.
+The current Executive Director is Graeme Barden.

-The Executive Director is assisted by staff in the Office of Chemical Safety in the Australian Government Department of Health, who administer the scheme and undertake the human health risk assessments.
-Staff in the Department of Agriculture, Water and the Environment undertake the environmental risk assessments under AICIS.
+The Executive Director is assisted by staff in the Australian Government Department of Health and Aged Care.
+Environmental risk assessments are done by staff in the Department of Climate Change, Energy, the Environment and Water under AICIS.

 Letters from the Minister and Executive Director – Statement of Expectations

 Statement of Expectations (September 2023)